yorenschriever/PixelMapper/README.md

 ![](https://github.com/yorenschriever/PixelMapper/raw/master/public/collage.jpg)

 ## Map your own leds
-I created a simple Arduino sketch that you can upload to the ESP32.
-You can find it in the [Tools](https://github.com/yorenschriever/PixelMapper/tree/master/tools/pixelmapper_esp32_neopixels) folder.
-It's a stripped down version of the [Hyperion](https://github.com/yorenschriever/Hyperion) project, where I only left in the parts that handle websockets and drive the Neopixels.
-To get you started quickly I took a shortcut by including a hardcoded certificate.
-If you are actually going to use this for a prolonged time, it is safer to generate your own certificate.
-Instructions for that are in the [ESP32 HTTPS Server](https://github.com/fhessel/esp32_https_server) library.

 ### Hardware
 - **ESP32.** I work with a [ESP32-POE](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE/open-source-hardware) with ethernet connectivity, but a NodeMCU or any other board will do fine.
 - **Ledstrip.** The example sketch drives Neopixels.
 I really like these ones from [AliExpress](https://nl.aliexpress.com/item/4000242860388.html). ([Adafruit](https://www.adafruit.com/product/4560) and [Sparkfun](https://www.sparkfun.com/products/16792) sell similar strings.)
 Any other type of Neopixels will also work.
 You can also change the sketch to use another library if you want to use leds with a different protocol.
 The mapper algorithm doesn't care.